 AHSL 7321 Clinical Observation and Methods (3:0:3) Supervised observation of clinical assessment and management of individuals with communication disorders.
+No textbook is required.

 AHSL 7322 Auditory Processing Disorders (3:3:0) This course is designed to address the functional aspects of the auditory system.
 It will include an overview of anatomy, testing for auditory processing disorders, differential diagnosis, and management.
 It will also include information on differentiating functional difficulties as symptomology of other disabilities versus auditory processing disorders as the primary diagnosis.
+ISBN: 978-1-5-9756057-3

 AHSL 7330 Speech and Language Development and Disorders (3:3:0) An overview of speech and language development and the basic principles of assessment and treatment for speech sound and language disorders.
 Includes a review of phonetics and a special focus on speech and language problems in persons with hearing loss.
+ISBN: 978-0-2-0548787-5